railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Calculation of lead times
 =========================

+.. todo:: There's a half-finished para here.

 Each request for products will then

-All the operations are automatically calculated by the requirements calculator.
-But more than creating each production order and procurements, Open ERP plans each action, You will find on each document a plan date calculated by the system.
+All procurement operations (that is, the requirement for both production orders and purchase orders) are automatically calculated by the scheduler.
+But more than just creating each order, Open ERP plans the timing of each step.
+A planned date calculated by the system can be found on each order document.

+.. todo:: Big question - is lead time calculated on order date or promised delivery date?

-To organize a whole chain of manufacturing and restocking, Open ERP bases everythin on the delivery date promised to the customer.
+To organize the whole chain of manufacturing and procurement, Open ERP bases everything on the delivery date promised to the customer.
 This is given by the date of the confirmation in the order and the lead times shown in each product line of the order.
-This lead time is itself suggested automatically in the field :guilabel:`Customer Lead Time` shown in the product form.
-It shows the time promised to the customer between the order and that of the delivery.
+This lead time is itself proposed automatically in the field :guilabel:`Customer Lead Time` shown in the product form.
+This is the difference between the time on an order and that of the delivery.

-To show the calculation of the lead times, take the example of the cabinet above.
-Suppose that the cabinet is assembled in two time, use the two following Bills of Materials.
+To see a calculation of the lead times, take the example of the cabinet above.
+Suppose that the cabinet is assembled in two steps, using the two following Bills of Materials.

 ============  ========  ===============
 Product Code  Quantity  Unit of Measure